matoototo/llm_unlearning/README.md

 - `forget`: Forget dataset
 - `retain`: Retain dataset

+The TOFU dataset supports non-standard (larger) splits and held-out sets for testing.
+The latter is activated through ":0" and ":1" split suffixes.
+0 will use the first half of the split, 1 will use the second half.
+It's intended to treat these as validation/test splits – recommendation is to use the first half for hyperparameter tuning and the second half as a final test.

 #### unlearning

 Specifies a unlearning method and its parameters.
 All available methods can be found at the bottom of `llm_unlearning/methods/methods.py`.